victorporof/Sublime-JSHint/README.md

 Open a JavaScript file, Select JSHint from Tools -> Build System, and hit Ctrl+B (or Cmd+B if you're on a Mac).

 ### Python plugin
 Open a JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("jshint")`.
-Should work like a charm.

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - Default, and adding a command in that huge array: `{ "keys": ["super+shift+j"], "command": "jshint" }`.
 You can use any other command you want, thought most of them are already taken.